 Oil and Gas Industry:

-Plug valves are common for upstream and downstream applications in these industries.
-They control the flow of crude oil, petroleum products, and natural gas.
-Plug valves can handle pipelines, refineries, and processing plants.
+The oil and gas industry demands upstream and downstream control.
+They handle crude oil, petroleum products, and natural gas flow.
+Plug valves enable smooth operations through pipelines, refineries, and processing plants.

 Water and Wastewater Treatment:

 Plug valves are applicable in wastewater treatment plants.
-They can control water flow, slurries, and chemicals in the process stages.
+They can control water flow, slurries, and chemicals in treatment.
 Plug valves handle corrosive fluids and offer reliable shut-off capabilities.
 This makes them valuable in distribution systems, sewage plants, and desalination facilities.

 Suitable locations to Install Ball Valves: